What is the “Discovery Process” in major gift and capital campaign fundraising?

 Never forget that you represent a wonderful mission.
 Many donors are very passionate about your mission and will tell you so.
 So don’t hold back.

-Our Major Gifts Intensive group for 2022 opens up for applications this fall, and this is the kind of deep training and support we are giving our participants.
+Our Major Gifts Intensive group is open applications, and this is the kind of deep training and support we are giving our participants.
 And, all our capital campaign clients join these trainings as part of their work with us.
-So plan to join us next year.
+So plan to join us this year.

 We wish everyone enjoyable discovery calls and successful fundraising ahead.